Jack Longland: Life and career

 Longland was the eldest son of the Rev E. H. Longland (successively curate of Hagley, vicar of St Paul's, Warwick (1908–16) rector of St Nicholas's Droitwich (1916–27), and vicar of Cropthorne (1927)) and his wife, Emily, elder daughter of Sir James Crockett.
 Longland was educated at the King's School, Worcester, and Jesus College, Cambridge, where he was Rustat Exhibitioner and scholar, won a Blue for pole-vaulting, and gained a first in Part I of the Historical Tripos in 1926, and first class honours with distinction in the English Tripos in 1927.
+He finished second behind Howard Ford in the pole jump event at the 1929 AAA Championships.

 After graduating, Longland was elected Charles Kingsley bye-fellow of Magdalene College for two years, and then spent a year in Germany as Austausch-student at Königsberg University, where he witnessed the early rise of Adolf Hitler.

 While still in his twenties Longland established a reputation as a mountaineer.
 He liked to say that he started out "with a clothes line and a pair of old army boots", but in the words of an obituarist, "as a rock-climber he was brilliant.
 He will always be remembered for 'Longland's Climb', on Clogwyn Du'r Arddu, in Snowdonia, the first route right up that formidable crag.
 It gave him enormous pleasure to climb that route again with his son over 40 years later."
-He was a member of two major British expeditions –in 1933 to Everest and in 1935 to East Greenland.
+He was a member of two major British expeditions – in 1933 to Everest and in 1935 to East Greenland.
 In the words of The Times, "His place in Everest legend remains secure, if only for his 1933 feat in bringing down eight sherpas from Camp Six to Base Camp after a blizzard had produced whiteout conditions obliterating all traces of their upward route."
 He was invited to go on the 1938 Everest expedition, but declined, being by then heavily involved with public service work in England.

 Longland's first full-time academic post was as lecturer in English at Durham University from 1930 to 1936.
 In 1934 he married Margaret Lowrey Harrison in a ceremony conducted by the Bishop of Durham (Hensley Henson) assisted by Longland senior and two other clergymen.
 There were two sons and two daughters of the marriage.

 During his time at Durham, Longland became increasingly concerned at the social problems caused by the Great Depression and unemployment in the Durham coalfields, and became an active member of the Labour Party.
 He said later: